 In one of the Wheel of Morality segments (itself a sarcastic comment on government meddling in children's programming), the moral of the day is: "You can teach an old dog new tricks, but you can't teachMadonna how to act."
 Another is: "If you can't say anything nice, you're probably at the Ice Capades."

-The episode "Morning Malaise" had a stork-like character named Howie Turn that was a complete parody of Howard Stern.
+The episode "Morning Malaise" had an anthropomorphic tern named Howie Tern that was a complete parody of Howard Stern.
 When Howie told Yakko to go bother Rush Limbaugh, his reply is "We're afraid he might eat us."

 Tiny Toon Adventures' "Weekday Afternoon Live", an episode done In The Style OfSaturday Night Live, featured an out-of-freaking-nowhere purple-skinned parody of Bart Simpson called "Blart Simpleton" as the guest host.
 He took more anvils to the face than this editor can remember.
 Interestingly enough, he was voiced by Nancy Cartwright, Bart's actual VA.